charto/nbind/README.md

 Contributing
 ============

-Please report issues through Github.
+Please report issues through Github and mention the platform you're targeting (Node.js, asm.js, Electron or something else).
 Pull requests are very welcome.

 Warning: rebase is used within develop and feature branches (but not master).